codeomatic/base-uwsgi-cloud-run/README.md

 # Base python3 container for webapps with static content support.

+# Use as base image in Dockerfile
+`FROM docker.pkg.github.com/codeomatic/base-uwsgi-cloud-run/python:latest`

 ## Purpuse
 Serve python webapps with some static files from completly stateless environment like Google Cloud Run service.